Experimental Nature In Watercolour | Jan Lawnikanis Bienarté

 About the workshop

-Using watercolour as the predominate medium, you will make unique interpretations of landscape and nature subjects with the addition of textures and mark-making materials.
+Using watercolour as the predominant medium, you will make unique interpretations of landscape and nature subjects with the addition of textures and mark-making materials.

 This is an exciting and creative workshop to inspire you with many possibilities from references and the imagination.